unicode parameters cannot be passed to ruby

 but not implemented yet.

-#3 Updated by usa (Usaku NAKAMURA) about 8 years ago
+#3 Updated by usa (Usaku NAKAMURA) over 8 years ago

 Why?
 May be wmain is not the right thing, but at least Unicode parameters should be possible to accept if it is windows application (probably using

 GetCommandLineWAPI function).
 UTF-8 is nice but that is different story.

 GetCommandLineW() is correct way, and providing

 is nonsence.
 (Who use it?)

 Our current plan is that using UTF-8 instead of UTF-16LE as internal

 We have not fixed whether supporting to pass UTF-16LE'ed

 script or not.

 If we will do so, the priority might be low.